Annanardo/Art/README.md

 python main.py "name of the artist/painting" - optional argument
 ```

-The name of the artist or of the painting is indeed a positional argument,
+The name of the artist or the painting is, indeed, a positional argument,
-that should always been inserted.
+that should always be inserted.
 No optional argument is required if the user only wants to know whether the artist
-is present in the csv file.
+is present in the CSV file.

 For example, if we now want to know if Claude Monet is present, we have just to write: